 (B) Contents.
 The petition shall allege the finding of guilt and the delay in sentencing and request that the attorney be suspended immediately from the practice of law pending the imposition of sentence and entry of a judgment of conviction.
 Bar Counsel shall attach to the petition a certified copy of the docket reflecting the finding of guilt or a certified copy of the transcript reflecting the finding of guilt, which shall be prima facie evidence that the attorney was found guilty of the crime charged.

-(C) Notification to the Court of Appeals.
-Upon the imposition of sentence and entry of a judgment of conviction, Bar Counsel shall inform the Court of Appeals and attach a certified copy of the judgment of conviction or a certified copy of the transcript reflecting the conviction.
+(C) Notification to the Supreme Court.
+Upon the imposition of sentence and entry of a judgment of conviction, Bar Counsel shall inform the Supreme Court and attach a certified copy of the judgment of conviction or a certified copy of the transcript reflecting the conviction.

 (d) Show Cause Order.
-When the petition demonstrates that an attorney has been found guilty or convicted of a serious crime, the Court of Appeals shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended immediately from the practice of law until the further order of the Court of Appeals.
+When the petition demonstrates that an attorney has been found guilty or convicted of a serious crime, the Supreme Court shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended immediately from the practice of law until the further order of the Supreme Court.

 Cross reference: Rule 19-741.